 - Octo-Finalist: Entertainment Law, at Cardozo College of Law - 2011

 Walter H. Rice Moot Court Competition

 2014: Ghassan Deek, Best Oralist; Nadia Klarr, Runner-up

 2013: Christine Farmer, Best Oralist; Jon Bucher, Runner-up

-Support Moot Court or Volunteer
+Support Moot Court

 The Moot Court Board and Team Members are incredibly grateful for the support of the UDSL faculty and administration, as well as attorneys and judges within the local legal community.
 There are numerous ways to show support for the team.
 If you would like to learn more, please contact the Associate Justice of Administration, Jonathon "Yogi" Snider at sniderj3

 Please contact the Moot Court Board for more information on how to give a gift to the team.